WaterBender231/wef-nexus-online-course/introduction/13Beyondthenexusframework.md

 Hatfield et al. 2017 put an emphasis on soil as important element of the water, food, energy nexus.

+Soil resources are essential for food supplies, a crucial sink for atmospheric carbon dioxide, and an integral part of ecosystems.
+However, WEF-nexus studies rarely integrate soils as a key research component even though there are many links to the WEF-nexus: Soils support various ecosystem services such as nutrient transformation, nutrient availability, water quality, water renewability, transport of pollutants, and groundwater table fluctuations.
+Soils also enable the production of biomass.
+Biomass, in turn, can be used for food, feeding, fiber, and biofuels (Lal et al., 2017).

+The lack of awareness about soils translates into a lack of solutions and actions that improve soil management (Hatfield et al. 2017; Gu et al., 2021).
+Unsustainable soil management and pollution (i.e., agriculture, waste management) profoundly affect soil processes and change soil properties.
+For instance, soil erosion and degradation lead to declining soil productivity and thus cause declining yields.
+Hence, preventative measures to achieve soil health for food security and ecosystem health are crucial (Hatfield et al. 2017; Gu et al., 2021).

 <hr/>

 ## 1.3.3 WEF Nexus: The Environmental Livelihood Security (ELS)